 Known for her flawless features, and outspoken personality, Hetty stood from an upper window of her home, waving the Confederate flag while flagrantly showing off to the Union troops who marched by.
 An officer among the ranks observed the rebellious woman and inquired to his commanding officer if he should have her arrested.
 In reply, the commander purportedly shook his head with a negative response and replied.

 "She is beautiful enough to do as she damn well pleases!"

-Unfortunately, the good commander's response was not enough to keep the Federal command at bay.
-Hetty, her sister, and cousin were immediately ordered to leave Baltimore, or they would be arrested.
+Unfortunately, the commander's response was not enough to keep the Federal command at bay.
+Hetty, her sister, and cousin were immediately ordered to leave Baltimore, or their arrest might ensue.